braiddynamics/qbd-portal/docs/01-foundations/01-ontology.md

 Within the Grim Reaper tableau, endorsement of **Axiom A** (positing the actual existence of the infinite reaper sequence) precipitates the downfall of **Axiom B**.
 Fred's demise at or before 1:00 PM follows inexorably from the supertask convergence, yet the identity of the lethal agent proves logically inaccessible: it cannot devolve to Reaper 1 (preempted by $R_2$), nor to Reaper 2 (preempted by $R_3$), nor to any finite Reaper $R_n$ (preempted by $R_{n+1}$), exhausting the possibilities without resolution.

 This lacuna births a "**brute fact**" (the death eventuates sans specific causal agency, an *ex nihilo* irruption unmoored from the dynamical laws).
 Under infinite regress, causality fractures into "gaps," wherein terminal effects manifest without proximal mechanisms, akin to spontaneous violations of unitarity or conservation.
-The infinite ensemble, while ensuring the outcome, dilutes responsibility across an uncompletable chain, rendering the causal narrative incomplete.
+The infinite ensemble, while ensuring the outcome, dilutes responsibility across an uncompletable chain, rendering the causal narrative incomplete within the countable set.

 **3. The Priority of Physics**